Depending on your nationality, you may require a residence and work permit if you want to live and work in Amsterdam or elsewhere in the Netherlands.

 You require a valid work permit in order to work in the Netherlands.
 This permit provides an employer the right to bring a foreign employee into the country.
 The employer is responsible for requesting the permit.

 Alongside the work permit, an employee also requires a valid residence permit which is tied to the length of the employment contract and their country of origin.
 You do not require a work permit if you are coming to the country as a highly skilled migrant (knowledge migrant or kennismigrant) or if you are coming from within the EU, EER or Switzerland.
+Check the requirements for residence permits here.

 Highly skilled migrants

 Highly skilled migrants (knowledge migrants or kennismigranten) coming to the Netherlands qualify for an accelerated process.
 If your employer is participating in the highly skilled migrant scheme (kennismigrantregeling) by the Immigration and Naturalisation Service (IND) and you meet the salary requirement, your employer can apply for your residence permit as a highly skilled migrant.
 Keep in mind that highly skilled migrants recruited from abroad may be eligible for the Netherlands’ 30% tax ruling.
 Read more on the conditions and benefits of the highly skilled migrant permit here.
+If you are changing jobs as a highly skilled migrant, you may find this article about the necessary steps to renew your residence permit helpful.

 Partner visa and residence permit

 If your spouse or partner is a a citizen of the Netherlands or the EU, you can apply for a residence and work permit with your spouse as a sponsor.
 In this case, your right to work is dependent on the rights of your sponsor.
-The application documents may vary, with a proof of relationship being one of the requirements, along with a document specifying your marital status.
+The application documents may vary, with proof of relationship being one of the requirements, along with a document specifying your marital status.
 Read our guide to family reunification in the Netherlands or find answers to the most popular questions internationals ask immigration lawyers here.

 Orientation Year permits for recent graduates